-Student or organization is required to demonstrate their responsibility as a member of the university community by performing certain reasonable and relevant educational activities.
-Failure to complete the educational activity by the time prescribed by the student conduct officer/committee will result in one semester of suspension from the university (excluding summer).
-Failure of student organizations to complete the educational activity by the time prescribed by the student conduct officer/committee will result in withdrawal of university recognition for one semester (excluding summer).
+A student or organization is required to demonstrate their responsibility as a member of the university community by performing certain reasonable and relevant educational activities.
+Failure to complete the educational activity by the time prescribed by the Student Conduct Officer/Student Conduct Committee will result in one semester of suspension from the university (excluding summer).
+Failure of student organizations to complete the educational activity by the time prescribed by the Student Conduct Officer/Student organizations to complete the educational activity by the time prescribed by the Student Conduct Officer/Student Conduct Committee will result in withdrawal of university recognition for one semester (excluding summer).